KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 + Minimally, an empty `__init__.py` file must exist in the runtime directory.

-To create a new test, start by copying an existing module (e.g. `syslog.py` or `gcc.py` are good ones to use).
+To create a new test, start by copying an existing module (例如 `syslog.py` or `gcc.py` are good ones to use).
 Test modules can use code from `meta/lib/oeqa/utils`, which are helper classes.

 > Note
 > Structure shell commands such that you rely on them and they return a single code for success.
 Be aware that sometimes you will need to parse the output.
 See the `df.py` and `date.py` modules for examples.